wipesides/Help.Me/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+How to run the website locally?

+Download the project or clone it using git via terminal.
+After that, run npm i to install the dependencies.
+Also, run this command:
+npm install @angular/cli
+Next, run this command on terminal: ng serve
+And now the website runs locally!
+You can try it now!